 A truly one of the hidden Gem of Negros Oriental.
 With its innate beauty, a lot of adventure seeker and nature lover have been drawn in and fell in love.
 Despite of steep trails, tourists would still consider Casaroro falls as a must-visit destination.

 Prying the whereabouts of Negros Oriental right after we arrived in the City of Gentle People.
 (Damaguete City) Was what brought us to the lofty and awesome Casaroro Falls with my cousin (Genelyn Wanan).

 Looking the best place to stay in Dumaguete City has never been that hard because they have a lot of affordable hotels and pension house that are really easy to find.
 We arrived late at night and soon enough we were able to get an affordable pension house to stay.
-Since we have travelled a bit far, getting a good rest is a good thought.
+Since we have traveled a bit far, getting a good rest is a good thought.

 This travel of us seemed to be more exciting than our usual visit.
 Maybe because me and my cousin have just joined together for the very first time in this unplanned travel of us.

 And so came the defining moment of our sojourn to Casaroro Falls.
 While on our way, I saw a lot of Lanzones trees that are scattered around, I was then thinking, I have missed the Lanzones farm on Camiguin Island, where they produced the sweetest Lanzones fruits in the country during my visit, but seeing the lanzones trees in Valencia would have been lessened my regret since I missed it on Camiguin Island.
 It could have been great if I could able to regard the fruits hanging on its tree.

 It happened on our way we saw some of the tourist attractions in the town of Valencia.
 Isla Del Rio and the The forest camp.

 I saw a river that drew me more excited to see the Casaroro falls, I knew then that we’re almost there.